-Waiting through all the construction the last three years in Hollywood Studios is going to seem like a walk in the park compared to what’s about to go down in Epcot in the next 3 years.
+Waiting through all the construction over the last three years in Hollywood Studios is going to seem like a walk in the park compared to what’s going down in Epcot over the next 3 years.

 EPCOT unfortunately in the past 10+ years has become a glorified, year-round food festival, far from the original vision for the park.
 Opinions are split on which direction the park is currently heading in, but one thing is for sure…change is coming, and it’s gonna be big!

 Already the EPCOT skyline is being dominated by the huge Guardians of the Galaxy coaster which is already closed up, as well as the massive France expansion going on in World Showcase’s France Pavilion with a ride based on Ratatouille: Remy’s Ratatouille Adventure.

-Disney has already started construction on the transformation of the Epcot entrance plaza which will be getting much greener, and it looks like the whole “spine” from the entrance through Innoventions is getter overhauled with attractions closing down in that area.
+Disney is more than halfway through the construction on the transformation of the Epcot entrance plaza which will be getting much greener, adding more trees, flowers and dramatically overhauling the fountain at the entrance